 A Star For All The Right Reasons

-We talked like two old friends; he was not at all like a big star speaking down to the “little people” below.
-I was totally impressed, and that was not easy to do, for I had met other big stars before him; Bobby Vinton, Liberace, Debbie Reynolds and others.
-Reynolds came the closest to making me feel like I was an old friend, but none of them put me at ease as Kenny; talking with me like regular folks.
+He immediately became a friend and as we talked, we talked like two people who’d known each other for years.
+He was not at all like a big star speaking down to the “little people” below.
+I was totally impressed, and that was not easy to do, for I had met other big stars before him; Bobby Vinton, Liberace, Debbie Reynolds and certain others.
+Reynolds came the closest to making me feel like I was an old friend, until I met Kenny.
+He was the only one who put me at ease by talking with me like regular folks.
 He asked me how I enjoyed working for the paper; I asked him how he liked performing in Las Vegas.
-We talked, had some laughs and I felt I’d known him forever.
-I’ve grieved for years that I didn’t have a photographer with me or at least a camera.
+We talked, had a few laughs and I felt I’d known him forever.
+I’ve grieved for years that I didn’t have a photographer with me or at least a camera that night.
 If it happened today I could simply use my cell phone to catch the two of us together, but remember this was in the 80s, before the advent of those wondrous things.
-Maybe it’s just as well…it would’ve seemed like taking a picture of a family member just to test the camera.
+Maybe it’s just as well…it would’ve seemed like taking advantage of a family member and that I wouldn’t want to do.
 I think of him more as a person, than I do as an entertainer, but the fact remains that he’s one of the biggest stars, and not only that, he has hits in folk, pop, rock and country music.
-Not many other performers have that unprecedented claim to fame.
+Not many other performers can claim that unprecedented fame.
 But you’d never know it when talking with him.
 He’s just Kenny!

 A Long Successful Career

-Kenny Rogers has racked up more than 120 hit singles in his decades long career, not all of them in the same genre.
+Kenny Rogers racked up more than 120 hit singles in his decades long career, not all of them in the same genre.
 Some were folk/rock, some were country and some were…well…crossover hits that the pop and country crowd loved.
 But the man is a star for all the right reasons, the biggest being an enduring talent that never fades.
-But the reason that impresses me the most is that he’s just “folks” like you and me.
-That can’t be easy when you’ve made it to the top in your profession, but it seemed totally effortless, just a regular part of him.
+He deserves all the accolades he’s been given and more!

 Kenny Rogers Triumphed in Six Music Genres